University of Leeds: Leeds, West Yorkshire

 **Tuition is based on 2013-2014 rates and are subject to change for 2014-2015.
 Please verify current documentation costs with the Consulate.

 Financial Aid and Scholarships

 Most financial aid may be applied to study abroad.
 University of Minnesota students are eligible for education abroad scholarships.
 See Costs & Billing for additional information on financial aid and scholarships.

 Academics and credits

-Students are enrolled in 15 S/N Carlson School International Business (IBUS 5100) credits for their semester at University of Leeds.
+Students are enrolled in 15 S/N Carlson School International Business (IBUS 5200) credits at the University of Minnesota during the semester they are abroad.
+Students will take a full course load (13-18 UMN credits per semester) at the host universitiy.
+Business courses taught in English are available for exchange students.
 Students will need to maintain a full-time enrollment of 5 subjects (60 Leeds credits) in order to confer the full 15 credits.
 Classes typically meet one day per week and independent reading is expected.
 Grading is often based completely on a final exam (or special assessment for fall semester early departures).

 For more course details, visit exchange student unit information.